Open Enrollment

 Life insurance protects your family from a loss of income in the event of your death.
 Your University employment gives several life insurance options, all provided by Securian Financial.
 All full-time, benefits-eligible employees are automatically signed up for basic life insurance.
 Part-time employees (50% to 74% time) are eligible for basic life insurance but need to enroll and pay a premium.

-If you wish to enroll again or increase the amount of additional coverage for you or your spouse, this is not part of Open Enrollment and you will need to provide medical evidence of insurability (proof of good health).
+If you wish to enroll again or increase the amount of additional coverage for you or your spouse, this is not part of open enrollment and you will need to provide medical evidence of insurability (proof of good health).

 Voluntary Short- and Long-Term Disability Insurance

 If you’re away from work due to illness and injury, bills could start piling up.
 Disability coverage can provide continued income if you are unable to work for an extended period of time, allowing you to pay bills and loans.
-Starting January 1, 2025, disability benefits, which include voluntary short-term disability, voluntary long-term disability, and academic disability, will be provided by MetLife.

 Depending on your position at the University, different disability benefits are available for you.
 Use this University Disability Programs overview to determine your benefit options.
 Note that voluntary short-term and long-term disability require enrollment, and academic disability does not.